khaphan-github/api-gen-no-code/README.md

 ```
 # How to Create API from SQL:

-Now you can open this project using vscode, then you need to find `assets` folder where store your database connection and sql script:
+Now you can open this project using vscode, then you need to find `/apps/interated/src/assets` folder where store your database connection and sql script:
 ![image](https://github.com/khaphan-github/api-gen-no-code/assets/76431966/4a11b73f-3993-43b1-bf9e-8832b6924008)

 ### You provice database connection in `connection.json` file: